 A Unique Procedure for Insecure Youths

 Otoplasty may be the single cosmetic procedure that is performed more commonly on children than adults.
-Most surgeons specialize in creating aesthetic changes in fully grown adults, but otoplasty is part of a proactive treatment plan.
+Most Atlanta plastic surgeons specialize in creating aesthetic changes in fully grown adults, but otoplasty is part of a proactive treatment plan.
 Many children will endure bullying and harassment due to their unique looks and are called names like “Dumbo” or “Radar,” that play on the size or positioning of the ears.
 Through elective surgery, patients can prevent ridicule from their peers.
 For this reason, many parents request the otoplasty procedure for their child prior to entering elementary school at age 6, avoiding permanent psychological damage.

 Adult Otoplasty Patients

 Thousands of adults undergo otoplasty each year.
 These men and women describe years of torment, and some feel less attractive due to the projected position of the ears.
 Prior to undergoing treatment, they may have worn their hair long, or covered their head with hats that hide the ears.
 Often, people have avoided activities that would show off their ears, like swimming, where the ears are visible through wet, matted hair and other athletics where the hair is worn away from the face.
 Dr. DeJoseph or Dr. Daraei has many patients who have covered this feature their whole lives, but seek professional positions in offices, police forces, or the military where short hair is more appropriate or even mandatory.

 Conditions Requiring Otoplasty Correction

-Dr. DeJoseph’s ear pinning patients may display one or more abnormal feature of the ears.
+Dr. DeJoseph’s ear pinning patients may display one or more abnormal features of the ears.
 We explain these common conditions below.

 Failure of Antihelix Fold